gschnabel/tasmanPatch/README.md

 Original files will only be modified, if all source files concerned were successfully patched.

+After the patch has been applied, TASMAN needs to be rebuild.

 ## Using modified TASMAN

 This repository already contains a directory structure that may be used.